 Idea 2: Go Fish – recently my youngest son and I played Go Fish.
 He chose to play in French.
 We were able to work on asking questions, number recognition, and had a great time!

-Flashcards and Other Tactile Learning Devices
+Language Flashcards and other Tactile Learning Devices

 Cognates and Word Association